 Working out at home is not a new trend; remember Jane Fonda in the 80s and P90X most recently, but this time things are different as technology has enabled better equipment and more engaging and personal content.

-We believe that working out at home will allow more people to work out more often but that the majority of workouts will still happen in person at gyms or wellness centers (ClassPass Nov 2020 survey showed 92% of participants plan to return to their gyms).
+We believe that working out at home will allow more people to work out more often but that the majority of workouts will still happen in person at gyms or wellness centers.
+Especially workouts that are private, one-on-one focused.

 Humans are social animals, and the gym gives us a place to engage and create community.
-An IHRSA Oct 2020 study showed that the only thing gym-goers miss more than going to the gym is visiting loved ones - ahead of going to concerts, sporting events, restaurants, and movie theaters.
+A recent IHRSA study showed that the only thing gym-goers miss more than going to the gym is visiting loved ones - ahead of going to concerts, sporting events, restaurants, and movie theaters.